WaiveCar/Waivecar/README.md

 This can be especially helpful because it's not always easy to know what all these tools end up creating as the final form inside the app.

+## Config

+In order to point the app to a new place you need to modify `./www/js/config/app-settings.js`

 ## Clevertech notes